 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 Primary MCLs are set as close to the Public Health Goals (PHGs) or Maximum Contaminant Level Goals (MCLGs) as is economically and technologically feasible.
 Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.
 Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs are set by the disinfectants to control microbial contaminants.
+MCLGs are set by the USEPA.